Deposit Your Dissertation

 Select CUNY Institutional Repository (IR) publishing options

 Read the CUNY IR Publishing Agreement authorizing the GC Library to archive graduate work in electronic format in the GC Academic Works institutional repository.
 Select embargo options, if any, that delay open access publication of a work in the repository.
-Embargo extensions or revocations must be requested of the Graduate Center Library dissertation assistant and of ProQuest, separately.
+Embargo extensions or revocations must be requested of the Graduate Center Library dissertation assistant and of ProQuest, separately, after deposit.
 Copies (in print, microfilm, or digital formats) of CUNY graduate works are not subject to total sequestration even if embargoed by an author.
 CUNY copies may be displayed in CUNY libraries and in CUNY IP-space, copied by users in that space, and loaned by the GC Library via Interlibrary Loan.
 The library intends not to share embargoed theses in Open Access contexts, but the Library reserves the right to offer CUNY on-site viewing and title-by-title distribution of graduate works, in any format, even if they are embargoed by the author.